vegetable garden

 When you hear the phrase "fall garden", maybe you picture sprawling vines with perfectly ripe pumpkins peaking out from underneath the wide leaves and curling tendrils.
 Maybe you picture an assortment of gourds arranged on hay bales.

 Whatever you picture, the reality is that what you can grow in your fall garden will depend on which growing season you're in.
 Those of us entering the cool season in September or October will have a very different fall garden experience than those entering a warm season.
 In other words, we won't all be growing pumpkins.
-(Members of the Cucurbit plant family, which includes pumpkins, cucumbers, and squash, prefer the warm season.)
+(In case you're wondering, pumpkins grow best in the warm season.)

 best plants for fall garden